Resource road radio communications

 On this page:

-Government in collaboration with industrial and other stakeholders has moved forward with implementation of standard radio communication protocols on Forest Service Roads (FSR) and other natural resource roads across the province.
+Government in collaboration with industrial and other stakeholders have implemented standard radio communication protocols on Forest Service Roads (FSR) and other natural resource roads across the province.
 FSRs with industrial activity and many other resource roads have adopted and are using the standard protocols which consist of:

 - Standard call protocols - call content and order